 This will give you an overview of what to expect in the Cliffs of Moher and the surrounding areas.

 Cliffs of Moher cruise

-There are several Cliffs of Moher cruises that start and end at Doolin pier.
+There are several Cliffs of Moher cruises that start and end at the Doolin pier.
 If you want a different way to see the cliffs, then a cruise is a must.
-The boat cruises below the spectacular cliffs which tower over 700ft above the ocean.
+The boat cruises below the spectacular cliffs that tower over 700ft above the ocean.